 “Only those who know their future can change it” is PreCrime’s argument about the paradox.
-However, PreCrime’s hypocrisy is obvious: Instead of giving citizens the opportunity to change their future, they immediately enforce the law, remove the so-called enforcer from society and in the process, of course, they assure a political victory.
-Determinism and free will conveniently used.
+However, PreCrime’s hypocrisy is obvious: instead of giving citizens the opportunity to change their future, they immediately enforce the law, remove the so-called enforcer from society and in the process, of course, assure a political victory.
+Determinism and free will are conveniently used.

 Minority Report has endured the test of time mostly thanks to its high-quality production department and art design.
 Spielberg hired a team of fifteen futuristic experts to design the year 2054.
 And so far, everything seems to go on schedule.

 The cinematography is another well-planned aspect.
 Here, Janusz Kamiński (Schindler’s List, Saving Private Ryan) reinforces the idea of the precog visions.
 We as spectators are watching a story that develops in the future, where everything is overlit, the colors are bleached and the edges are blurry.
 The only sequence with “normal” colors is the flashback pool scene when Anderton’s son is kidnapped.

 Minority Report is far from perfect.
 Spielberg is a master at getting the viewer to ignore plot holes, but with such a massive and loaded plot, narrative impunity is not total.